1. It's about the people.

 2. Case Studies, where the greatest learning happens.

-Our most popular sessions last year!
+Our most popular sessions each year!
 An entrepreneur presents a specific, strategic business challenge.
-A panel of "experts" (we're all experts) and retreat participants alike offer advice based on their experience and expertise.
+A panel of "experts" and retreat participants alike offer advice based on their experience and expertise.
 It's a powerful way for the entire group to work together and gain a wealth of practical ideas to deal with the challenges of running a social enterprise.